10 Ways to promote your book, politely.

-I am so tempted to title this list of hints ‘Don’t annoy people before they’ve discovered your book’, but I won’t.
+I was so tempted to title this list of hints ‘Don’t annoy people before they have discovered your book’, but I won’t.

 Ten Helpful Do And Don’t Hints On How To Promote Your Book Politely

 It’s a guaranteed method for really annoying people, and poof, there goes a bundle of potential readers or book buyers in an instant (message).

 The rule of social networking is to make contacts, make friends, make fans, make buyers.

-But make sure you have some decent content as well, to show off your writing skills.
+But make sure you have some wonderful content as well, to show off your writing skills.

 Readers are very selective so they will never just click and buy your book without a good very reason to do so.
-Attract their interest with your writing.
+Attract their interest in your writing.

 Be yourself no matter what.
 You’ll only succeed if people are genuinely interested in you because you are genuine.

 You can click yes to ‘Was this review helpful to you?’ for an Amazon review, which helps add a little weight to a good review.

 Leave them alone and ignore them, as any reaction from you will only inflame, and directly harm your author reputation.

 Be targeted and know your potential market.
 (I know mine, but that’s my secret!)

 You could always invest a little in book promotion.
 Here are some book promotion sites that you could consider.

-8. DO learn how to format anchor text in your links.
-Nothing looks more amateur than posting a web address link like this. http://www.amazon.com/Hal-Glothic-Tale-Derek-Haines/dp/146110565X/ref=tmm_pap_title_0
+Nothing looks more amateur than posting a web address link like this.

-It should look like this: Get HAL Here.
-Or more preferable, your link should be embedded in an image.
+Or more preferably, your link should be embedded in an image, like this.

-If you can’t write a decent bio about yourself, give up writing and take up pottery.
+If you can’t write an original bio about yourself, give up writing and take up pottery.
 Or at least hire a copywriter to do it for you.